🔭 Metrics Explorer Home Page

 How to interpret Metrics Explorer results

-Metrics Explorer uses Pearson Correlation Coefficient to measure the relationship between two variables and visualize it.
+Metrics Explorer uses the PCC to measure and visualize the relationship between two variables.

 Metrics Explorer visualizes this by identifying your “primary metric” (highlighted in purple) and the “target metric” (which features a correlation score.)

-While any given PCC measurement can land between -1 and +1, Metrics Explorer tags each result with a relationship label to make it easier to understand.
-They are:
+Metrics Explorer tags each result with a relationship label to make it easier to understand.
+The labels are:**

 Correlation Type | Definition |